python/devguide/buildworker.rst

 Security Considerations
 -----------------------

-We only allow builds to be triggered against commits to the CPython repository, or committer-initiated branches hosted on `GitHub <https://github.com/python/cpython>`_.
-This means that the code your buildbot will run will have been vetted by a committer.
+We only allow builds to be triggered against commits to the `CPython repository on GitHub <https://github.com/python/cpython>`_ This means that the code your buildbot will run will have been vetted by a committer.
 However, mistakes and bugs happen, as could a compromise, so keep this in mind when siting your buildbot on your network and establishing the security around it.
 Treat the buildbot like you would any resource that is public facing and might get hacked (use a VM and/or jail/chroot/solaris zone, put it in a DMZ, etc).